Kate Ritchie: Personal life

-On 7 November 2019, Stuart Webb agreed to an AVO which was applied for by a police constable on behalf of Ritchie following a domestic incident on 17 October.
-The AVO prevents Webb from stalking, intimidating, assaulting or threatening, as well as approaching or being in the company of Ritchie "for at least 12 hours after drinking alcohol or taking illicit drugs".
+In November 2019, Stuart Webb agreed to an AVO, which was applied for by a police constable on behalf of Ritchie following a domestic incident on 17 October.
+The AVO prevented Webb from stalking, intimidating, assaulting, or threatening, as well as approaching or being in the company of Ritchie "for at least 12 hours after drinking alcohol or taking illicit drugs".

-In August 2022, she was caught drink driving with alcohol level of 0.06.
-She was suspended driving for 3 months.
+In August 2022, Ritchie was caught drink driving with alcohol level of 0.06, and was suspended from driving for three months.